The Role of Self-Compassion in Healing

 When the threat feels inescapable, the nervous system can also trigger the freeze response.
 This is where the body becomes immobile, and functions like speech or movement may become impaired.
 This state is controlled by the dorsal vagal complex, part of the PNS.
 The dorsal vagal shutdown is a more extreme response, leading to feelings of dissociation, numbness and a sense of disconnection from reality.

-The role of self-compassion in healing trauma
+The role of self-compassion in recovery and regulation

 Here’s how -